alexguillamon/codeowner-util/README.md

 # codeowners-util

-GitHub's CODEOWNERS format is a flat file where rule ordering determines who actually owns what.
-The last matching rule wins.
-This makes it hard to reason about ownership in a monorepo — you can't tell at a glance who owns what, and changing one line can silently break ownership for something completely unrelated.
+GitHub's CODEOWNERS leaves a lot to desire and lacks a lot of features one would want to create fine grained rules about who owns what in a monorepo.

 This library lets you define ownership in TypeScript.
 You describe who owns what and why.
 The library generates a correct CODEOWNERS file with rules sorted so GitHub's last-match-wins semantics produce the right result.